JonasGessner/JGDownloadAcceleration/README.md

 JGDownloadAcceleration's main part is a concurrent NSOperation subclass (JGDownloadOperation) which handles the multipart download.

-For managing and queing multiple operations, JGDownloadAcceleration provides a NSOoperationQueue subclass (JGOperationQueue) which handles the networking thread, activity indicator and application background task.
+For managing and queuing multiple operations, JGDownloadAcceleration provides a NSOperationQueue subclass (JGOperationQueue) which handles the networking thread, activity indicator and application background task.

 Q. How does the download acceleration even work?